Breathwork for Beginners - 3 Tips for Starting Out

 The Issue

 We are not a society that encourages our citizens to move.
-We hoist up the public health campaigns and dream up the gym ads while inundating our spaces with hyper-palatable, non-nutritive food while we teach our children that being good students means sitting still and listening to teacher, habits that will follow them into adulthood.
+We hoist up the public health campaigns and dream up the gym ads while inundating our spaces with hyper-palatable, non-nutritive food and teach our children that being good students means sitting still and listening to teacher, habits that will follow them into adulthood.
 We awake to groom and feed, sitting our way through our occupations.
 We attempt to combat the steady stillness with vigorous one-hour workouts that are only mildly effective in correcting our forward head posture and stressful lives.
-More consistent low-intensity movement throughout the day would be more ideal.
+Consistent low-intensity movement throughout the day would be more ideal.
 What occurs in the prolonged silences of our bodies is the solidification of our form.
 We cease to be warm and fluid, growing stiff, stagnant, and hunched.
 If we examine the sitting position, we will find a particular pressure put on the diaphragm as the shoulders and head slump forward and our abdominal cavity collapses.
 It is the belly, not the chest, that is responsible for the life-giving air, and it is the belly that is crunched into a wedge.
 We deprive ourselves of breath, and we deprive ourselves of pneuma.
 Our bodies do not expand, but collapse.
 The flesh does not remain fluid but turns to stone and pain.

 The collapse of our diaphragmatic space makes us more likely to hunch and maintain poor posture.
 Over time this can affect the manner in which our skeleton shapes itself.
 Posture becomes fascia, fascia pulls on bone.
 It not only makes us look but feel defeated.
 Slumped shoulders, limp spine, and downward head is nature’s way of communicating that we are not a threat.
 This is a disastrous position.
 Engaging with the breath strengthens the diaphragm as well as the accessory breathing muscles like the obliques and intercostal muscles, bolstering our base.
 As we strengthen these muscles, we pull more air into that space, expanding the tissue and making bends at the waist less natural.
 Deepening the breath brings oxygen, but it also brings confidence.